peco8/quickstart-nodejs/README.md

 # quickstart-nodejs
-A simple Node.js app ( using Express.js: Fast, unopinionated, minimalist web framework http://expressjs.com/ ) which can easily be deployed to Arukas.
+A simple Node.js app ( using [Express.js](http://expressjs.com/): Fast, unopinionated, minimalist web framework.) which can easily be deployed to Arukas.

 ## Running locally